tfrs1/preq/README.md

 # `preq` - command-line utility for all your pull request needs

-<font size="7">ALPHA</font>
+> __Note__
+> ALPHA Please use with caution

 `preq` is a command line utility for working with pull requests.
 It tries to be useful and quick by leveraging information from local Git repositories.
-Parameters can be also be explicitly set using flags.
+Parameters can also be explicitly set using flags.

-The application is in alpha state and only recommended for evaluation.
+The application is in alpha state and only recommended for evaluation and only supports Bitbucket cloud currently.

 ## Installation